This is a reflection piece on my first plane flight.

 In the Company of My Thoughts 30,000 Feet Above the Sea

-It wasn’t long after that we out of the Manila airspace; we were smoothly soaring towards the south.
+It wasn’t long after that we were out of the Manila airspace; we were smoothly soaring towards the south.
 An early morning flight ensured that we were just in time for the sunrise.
-From where I was seated, I can see the yellow glow of the sun slowly rising from the eastern horizon.
+From where I was seated, I could see the yellow glow of the sun slowly rising from the eastern horizon.
 There’s just no word that can justify the beauty of sunrises.
-Even though I have witnessed it countless of times, it was my first time seeing it while I was on a plane, making this sunrise more special.
+Even though I have witnessed it countless times, it was my first time seeing it while I was on a plane, making this sunrise more special.

 I cannot help myself from capturing numerous pictures of this glorious sight.
 It was a sign of good things to come; which ultimately did.
 At that moment, puerile joy overtook me.
-It was my first plane ride and I get to witness a sunrise at 30,000 feet above sea level.
+It was my first plane ride and I got to witness a sunrise at 30,000 feet above sea level.
 Surreal.
 Isn’t it amazing?

-Unable to resist the surge of reflections, it got me how small we look like from above.
+Unable to resist the surge of reflections, it got me how small we look from above.
 A new perspective swept me; it was like seeing minute creatures through the microscope.
 At that moment, I realized how big a world we have and that we are just one unit of it, that we are a small part of a bigger community.
-Away from the confines of our personal spaces, an entire community is breathing, a bevy of activities are taking place.
+Away from the confines of our personal spaces, an entire community is breathing, and a bevy of activities are taking place.
 It is funny that some of these we are not aware of.

 It is ironic how arrogantly we act, selfishly taking everything as though we own it.
 What tomfoolery.
-On my window seat on a pressurized metal vacuum sailing 30,000 above the sea, I saw an entirely different machination at work; a taller order is in play.
+On my window seat on a pressurized metal vacuum sailing 30,000 above the sea, I saw an entirely different machination at work; a taller order was in play.
 I saw an all-encompassing ecosystem that harbors many things, not just humans.
 I have grown cognizant of how everyone and everything must coexist.

-It was somehow humbling to know that I am a part of this bigger picture, no matter how abstract it maybe.
+It was somehow humbling to know that I am a part of this bigger picture, no matter how abstract it may be.

 Funny how I can get my mind lost in thoughts, especially when I am left to the company of my mind.
-Throughout the years, contemplating and reflecting help clear my thoughts, even on the smallest matters.
+Throughout the years, contemplating and reflecting helped clear my thoughts, even on the smallest matters.

-The flow of my thoughts was cut short when we landed on Cebu’s Mactan International Airport.
+The flow of my thoughts was cut short when we landed at Cebu’s Mactan International Airport.
 I got pats on my back from my companions who were congratulating me on my first plane flight.

 Apart from my thoughts, the brief experience reminded me of something that I keep forgetting: all things are possible, not just if you believe, but if you work hard towards it.
-After our successful Cebu flight, I’d experience more plane rides: some turbulent, some smooth, some in the company of friends, some solo.
+After our successful Cebu flight, I would experience more plane rides: some turbulent, some smooth, some in the company of friends, some solo.
 See how one thing branches out to more?
 Life certainly is amazing.